m0rfiin-m/Octarine-Docs/AAS in AI Software Engineering/PY101/Week 1/Lesson 06 - Division Modes Quotient and Remainder.md

 print("7//2 =", 7 // 2)
 # Output: 7//2 = 3
 ```
-Useful for counting full groups or “whole boxes” in real-world problems.
+Useful for counting full groups or "whole boxes" in real-world problems.

 ---